openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 In additional to the controller installed in the previous step, we must also configure an "Issuer" before `cert-manager` can create certificates for our services.
 For convenience we will create an Issuer for both Let's Encrypt's production API and their staging API.
 The staging API has much higher rate limits.
 We will use it to issue a test certificate before switching over to a production certificate if everything works as expected.

-Replace `<your-email-here>` with the contact email that will be shown with the SSL certificate.
+Replace `<your-email-here>` with the contact email that will be shown with the TLS certificate.

 ```yaml
 # letsencrypt-issuer.yaml